 Lisa Whittingham is a PhD student in the Department of Child and Youth Studies.
 She completed both her undergraduate degree in Psychology and her M.A. in Applied Disability Studies (with a concentration in applied behaviour analysis) from Brock University.
 Her research interests focus on the interactions of persons labeled as vulnerable (e.g., persons with developmental disabilities, mental disorders, youth) with the criminal justice system.
-For her PhD dissertation, she will be working with Dr. Voula Marinos to examine the legal and extralegal variables associated with with having a developmental disability that police use when deciding whether to charge a person with a developmental disability or try to divert them away from the criminal justice system.
+For her SSHRC-funded PhD dissertation, she will be working with Dr. Voula Marinos to examine the legal (e.g., type of offence) and extralegal (e.g., communication skills) variables that police use in decision-making when responding to incidents involving person with developmental disabilities.

 Lisa is also a Board Certified Behaviour Analyst (BCBA).
-She became interested in this area of study after working as a behaviour consultant for 10 years with adults with intellectual disabilities.
+She became interested in police responses to persons with developmental disabilities while working as a behaviour consultant for adults with developmental disabilities in the community.
 Her practice focused primarily on working with individuals with complex needs including individuals with dual diagnosis, high-risk criminal offenders with intellectual disabilities (including sexual offenders), fetal alcohol spectrum disorder (FASD), and mental health consumers experiencing crisis.
 She remains interested in how various therapies (e.g., applied behaviour analysis, third wave cognitive behaviour therapies) can be used to promote quality of life and be used to support the needs of these populations.